-Publication Ethics and Ethical and Malpractice Statement.Details
+Publication Ethics and Ethical and Malpractice Statement and journal acceptance rate.Details

 Academy of IRMBR is committed to maintaining a high academic standard of the journal.
 The publisher is non-political (i.e., only scholarly) and absolutely unbiased to any political party or ideology (religious, national, ideological), and completely research-based.
 Thus we commit to maintain a high ethical standard and be absolutely impartial to anyone.

 We expect similar standards from the editors and reviewers.
 Honesty, originality and fair dealing on the part of authors, and fairness, objectivity and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve the journal aim.
 The publisher respects the codes of conduct and international standards established by the Committee on Publication Ethics (COPE) and available free of charge on its website (http://publicationethics.org/).
-Any behaviour against publication ethics when proven will be treated as publication malpractice and beyond doubt is unacceptable.
+Any behavior against publication ethics when proven will be treated as publication malpractice and beyond doubt is unacceptable.

 Only unpublished manuscripts should be submitted.